Scripps Mercy Transitional Year Residency Program

 Scripps Mercy Hospital has sponsored multiple residency training programs since 1947, making us the oldest non-military program in San Diego County.
 Our Transitional Year Programs are accredited by the ACGME, and we have repeatedly earned its maximum cycle review length.
 The Transitional Year Program is sponsored by the Internal Medicine Program and they are highly integrated and supportive of each other.
 We strive to cultivate a culture of excellence, including evidence-based practice and high-value care with humanism and professionalism.
 We have a Point of Care Ultrasound (POCUS) Program that is one of the first in the nation and one of the best in the country.
 We have exceptional didactics on all aspects of medicine, and have dedicated time to resident wellness and well-being.

 Scripps Mercy is affiliated with the University of California-San Diego Medical School, providing access for medical students to train under the supervision of our house staff and attendings.
-In addition to our 12 Transitional Year positions, we provide the Transitional Year/Anesthesia training for six physicians who have matched into UCSD’s Anesthesia Program for PGY-2.
+In addition to our eight Transitional Year positions, we provide the Transitional Year/Anesthesia training for six physicians who have matched into UCSD’s Anesthesia Program for PGY-2, and four Transitional Year/Ophthalmology positions for those who matched jointly at UCSD Ophthalmology Program for PGY-2.

 Transitional Year residents, upon completion of our program, depart with a strong foundation of medical principles, allowing them to hone their skills in their chosen specialty.
 Even more importantly, they have learned how to provide excellent, compassionate care — known as the “Mercy Style of Care.”